symfony-x/symfony-x-native/README.md

 Use your imagination: Ollama, Open Web UI, MongoDB, n8n, Gitea, Local AWS Dev (DynamoDB, S3, Cognito, ElasticSearch, etc.).

 While that's all nice, I'm lazier still... it HAS to be ridiculously easy to get a minimal viable product into production.
 I want to be able to describe what I want and then have the system interactively interrogate me as the product begins to take shape (like diffusion).
 The goal is up and running ASAP.
 I'll set up a speed run leaderboard.
-So, there should be some simple workflows to help guide development.
-Combined with Symfony-X agents, should be able to automate A LOT.
+So there should be some basic example [workflows](https://symfony.com/doc/current/components/workflow.html) to help guide development.
+Combined with [AI](https://github.com/theodo-group/LLPhant), this should be able to automate A LOT.

-#### Abstracted Projects
+## Symfony-X and Symfony-XXX

-Plans are for two projects:
+Plans are for three github repos:

-- **Symfony-X** Super Simple Basic Website
+- **Symfony-X** Super Simple Basic Web App, a simple template containing basic Symfony Web App and development features such as Dockerfile and production deployments.
-- **Symfony-XXX** Forked from Symfony-X, a complete web app development and project environment.
+- **Symfony-X2** Forked from Symfony-X, adds the development and project environment (Database, Docker Compose, AI).
+Useful for creating micro-services.
+- **Symfony-XXX** Forked from Symfony-X2, adds advanced web app features such as Users, Dashboards, API libraries, OAuth, DevOps, .

 ## Stack